aquariumbio/aquarium/docs/protocol_development/protocol_tutorial.md

 You can associate arbitrary data, such as a measurement or uploaded data file, with an item using the DataAssociation model, described [here](md-viewer?doc=DataAssociation).

 ### Collection
-A special type of `Item` associated with certain object types that allows for more than one associated sample.
+A special type of `Item` that allows for more than one associated sample.
+An `Item` can only be a `Collection` if the associated object type has the 'collection' handler.
 For example, an item created with a 'stripwell' object type will be a `Collection` capable of holding 12 samples.

 **`Collection` inherits all associations, attributes, instance methods from `Item`**, and it has the following additional associations and methods.
 Suppose **coll** is a collection.

 #### Additional associations

 * **coll.matrix** - the `Collection`'s equivalent to itm.sample.
-It is a matrix of `Sample` ids, which represent the samples that are used in the collection, and their location (assuming a grid like container).
+It is a matrix of `Sample` ids, which represent the samples that are used in the collection, and their coordinate location (assuming a grid like container).
   * The sample matrix is immutable.
 A `Collection`'s sample matrix cannot be changed, but can be replaced using **coll.matrix = m**
   * Empty slots in the matrix are represented by `-1`
 * **coll.dimensions** - the row, column dimensions of the `Collection`'s sample matrix as a tuple array, [r, c]